willfurnass/sheffield_hpc/software/libs/boost_1.41.rst

 -----
 This build of the Boost library was built with gcc 4.4.7 and so should only be used with that version of gcc.
 To make the library available, run the following module command.

-`module load libs/gcc/4.4.7/boost/1.41`
+:code:`module load libs/gcc/4.4.7/boost/1.41`

 Build a simple program using Boost
 ----------------------------------

-Many boost libraries are header-only which makes them particualry simple to compile.
+Many boost libraries are header-only which makes them particularly simple to compile.
 The following program reads a sequence of integers from standard input, uses Boost.Lambda to multiply each number by three, and writes them to standard output (taken from http://www.boost.org/doc/libs/1_41_0/more/getting_started/unix-variants.html):

 .. code-block:: c++